-- 1. Chaparral Street Property Improvement Grant Program This three-year matching grant program will support and encourage private investment in the built environment along Chaparral Street for active businesses.
+1. Chaparral Street Property Improvement Grant Program - This three-year matching grant program will support and encourage private investment in the built environment along Chaparral Street for active businesses.
 Due to its "Main Street" characteristics and its function of connecting the Marina Arts District (Downtown Management District Boundary) and SEA District, Chaparral Street is a first phase priority for successful revitalization of the Zone.
-During FY 2016-2019 2021, TIRZ #3 will make \$200,000 available per year to match approved property improvements funded by the property owners.
-The Zone will consider from a 50/50, up to 30/70 match, depending on how the scope of the project meets the priorities of the Zone.
-Applications will be accepted until the allocation is exhausted for each fiscal year. - 2.
-New Tenant Commercial Finish-Out Grant Program- In order to support mixed-use developments and the demand for more dining and entertainment venues in the Downtown, the Zone will reimburse approved leasable new tenant finish-outs at a maximum rate of \$10 per square foot.
+During FY 2016-2021, TIRZ #3 will make \$200,000 available per year to match approved property improvements funded by the property owners.
+The Zone will consider from a 50/50, up to 30/70 match on renovation costs, depending on how the scope of the project meets the priorities of the Zone.
+A 20% incentive cap had been adopted for FY 16 - FY 20 but this will be waived for FY 21.
+A max of \$100,000 is available for a single project in a single fiscal year.
+Applications will be accepted until the allocation is exhausted for each fiscal year.

+- 2. New Tenant Commercial Finish-Out Grant Program- In order to activate vacant spaces, support mixed-use developments and the demand for more dining and entertainment venues in the Downtown, the Zone will reimburse approved leasable new tenant finish-outs at a maximum rate of \$10 per square foot.
+Additionally, since it has become clear that existing inventory is not white box ready, 50% of Mechanical, Electrical or Plumbing Costs (Up to \$20,000) will be available to the landlord with a new tenant if that landlord provides a 6-month rent waived lease.
 First-floor, active street use projects will be a priority consideration.
-During FY 2016- 2019 2021, \$100,000 will be allocated annually.
-Qualified expenses include: floor and wall upgrades, HVAC, kitchen equipment, awnings and other permanent, semi-permanent fixtures.
+During FY 2016- 2021, \$100,000 will be allocated annually.
+Qualified finish out expenses include: floor and wall upgrades, HVAC, kitchen equipment, awnings and other permanent, semi-permanent fixtures.
 Grant is reimbursable to the Tenant, but written approval must come from Landlord in application.
 Applications will be accepted until the allocation is exhausted for each fiscal year.

 - 3. Downtown Living Initiative The Residential Demand Study conducted for the DADP stated that over the next 5 years, 1,850 new units could be absorbed in the greater downtown if the threshold made investment attractive.
 Apartment occupancy was 94.2% in the first Quarter of 2015 (industry considers 96% to be full occupancy).
-In order to stimulate development, for FY 2016-2019 2021, the Zone will provide a \$10,000 per unit reimbursement grant for multi-family developments of over 10 units that meet the required design criteria.
+In order to stimulate development, for FY 2016-2021, the Zone will provide a \$10,000 per unit reimbursement grant for multi-family developments of over 10-3 units that meet the required design criteria.
 Applications will be accepted until the allocation is exhausted for each fiscal year, and allocations may be split between years and committed in advance.

 - 4. Project Specific Development Agreement In situations where higher development costs create a financing gap, TIRZ #3 can provide assistance to property owners or developers through a Development Agreement for reimbursement of net new tax increment.
 A pro-forma is required to qualify for up to 75% reimbursement of the new taxes for 10 years if a development is 5,000 sq. ft or creating 25 or more new residential units.
 If further gap exists, staff will undertake additional third party review to justify any additional reimbursement, based on the "but, for" principle.
 The qualifying cost elements for this Program include:

 - Environmental Remediation/Code Compliance

 - Historic Preservation

 - Structured Parking

 - Urban Design/Landscaping

 - Public Improvements/Utilities